BaptisteLacroix/pns-algo2-terranumeria/README.md

 ## 💻 Hardware Requirements

-To ensure optimal performance of TerraNumerIA, please verify that your system meets the following hardware requirements:
+To ensure optimal performance of TerraNumerIA, please verify that your system meets the following hardware requirements:
+

 **Backend:**

 - A computer running Python 3.6 or higher.
 - At least 8 GB of RAM; 16 GB or more is recommended for smoother operation.
 - A recent multi-core CPU for handling backend processes, especially if multiple sessions or streaming responses are used.

 **CUDA Acceleration (Optional):**